sunpy/ndcube/docs/visualization.rst

   >>> plt.cla()
   >>> plt.close()

-Note how no arguments are required, the necessary information to generate the plot is derived from the data and metadata in the `~ndcube.NDCube`.
-However optional keywords enable customization of the visualization.
+Note that sometimes axis tickmarks are missing.
+This is a caused by a bug in `~astropy.visualization.wcsaes.WCSAxes` whereby the ticks and labels are omitted if the plot extends beyond the valid range of the WCS projection.
+This can happen when `matplotlib` pads the axes and can be overcome by zooming into the image slightly so that the plot boundaries are again within the valid range of the WCS projection.

+Visualizations can be customized via the use of kwargs.
 For `~ndcube.NDCube` instances with more than one array axis, the ``plot_axes`` keyword is used to determine which array axes are displayed on which plot axes.
-It is set to a list with a length equal to the number of array axes.
+It is set to a list with a length equal to the number of array axes in array axis order.
 The array axis to be displayed on the x-axis is marked by ``'x'`` in the corresponding element of the ``plot_axes`` list, while the array axis for the y-axis is marked with a ``'y'``.
 If no ``'y'`` axis is provided, a line animation is produced.
 By default the ``plot_axes`` argument is set so that the last array axis to shown on the x-axis and the penultimate array axis is shown on the y-axis.